vedantnavadiya111/mosdac-insight-engine/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🏛️ About ISRO SagarMegh
+## 🏛️ About MOSDAC & SagarMegh

-SagarMegh is ISRO's comprehensive platform for meteorological and oceanographic satellite data services.
-This AI-powered interface enhances access to MOSDAC's vast repository of satellite data, providing researchers, scientists, and weather professionals with intelligent tools for data discovery and analysis.
+SagarMegh is an ISRO platform for meteorological and oceanographic satellite data services, and MOSDAC is the archival centre behind many of the datasets and documentation.

+MOSDAC Insight Engine is an independent, developer-built interface that improves discoverability and workflow around these public resources.

 ### Key Benefits